 The batteries are 1.5-volt NiCad batteries.
 These will last approximately 1000 cycles or roughly three years.
 Batteries are warrantied for one year.
 Replacements can be purchased locally.

 If solar lights are not lighting up, the first testing step is to identify if the problem is from the battery or the solar panel.
 Simply covering up the light panel with your hand will not work because light will still reach the panel.
 Take the light into a dark space (such as a closet) to test it.

 How do I troubleshoot my solar light when they will not light up?

 The most common issue is the battery.
 It takes up to three weeks for a new solar unit to cycle to full capacity.
-Winter months will effect this cycle time as well, if installed in the middle of winter.
+Winter months will affect this cycle time as well if installed in the middle of winter.
 Test a solar unit by removing the NiCad batteries, and install AA alkaline batteries.
 Cover the entire solar collector to test the unit.
 If the unit lights up, replace the NiCad batteries.

 What type of solar lighting is recommended?